 Bikes are pretty common in Iceland.
 Also, they are cheap and provide easy access to your desired location.
 If you’ve been to Iceland before, you might have already seen the vibrant bikes (pink, blue, purple, and more) in the city.

-Nevertheless, if you do not have a bike, you can rent one from one of the many bike rental companies in Iceland.
-The typical rate for an hour’s ride would cost you around $2 with $3.9 for every additional hour.
+Nevertheless, if you do not have a bike, you can rent one from one of Iceland’s many bike rental companies.
+The typical rate for an hour’s ride is around $2, with $3.9 for every additional hour.

 Exploring Iceland Without a Car: Is It Possible?